Haircut (short story): Plot summary

-The story takes the form of a monologue told entirely by a barber named Whitey to an unnamed customer.
-He reminisces fondly about a deceased man named Jim Kendall, whose practical jokes become increasingly disturbing as the monologue progresses.
+Whitey, a local barber, reminisces fondly to an unnamed customer (who is not from the town) about Jim; as the monologue progresses, the stories Whitey relays to the customer about Jim's behavior become increasingly disturbing.
+Despite such, Whitey presents Jim's behavior as being comical, calling him "a caution" or "a character".

-Whitey explains how Jim, a local resident and regular customer, would frequent the barbershop and engage in repartee with others there, although all of his remarks are insults.
+Jim, a local resident and regular customer, would frequent the barbershop and engage in repartee with others there, although all of his remarks are insults.
 It is also revealed that Jim has an estranged relationship with his wife and family, as he is an unemployed alcoholic.
 He originally held a job as a traveling canned goods salesman, taking note of various names and addresses he encountered.
-Afterwards, he would send strangers anonymous postcards with messages such as, "Ask your Missus who kept her from gettin' lonesome the last time you were in Carterville."
-Despite these cruel jokes, Whitey presents Jim's behavior as being comical, calling him "a caution" or "a character".
+Afterwards, he would send strangers anonymous postcards with messages such as, "Ask your Missus who kept her from gettin' lonesome the last time you were in Carterville".

 One day, Jim tricks his wife and children into attending the town fair while he abandons them to go drink.
-Doc Stair, a handsome young coroner, finds the family and offers to buy tickets for them himself.
-Stair is gregarious and is close friends with a mentally disabled child named Paul Dickson (a frequent target of Jim's pranks) and an educated young woman named Julie Gregg.
+Doc Stair, a handsome young doctor and the local coroner, finds the family and offers to buy tickets for them himself.
+Stair is gregarious and is close friends with Paul Dickson, a mentally disabled child who is a frequent target of Jim's pranks, and an educated young woman named Julie Gregg.
 Upon discovering the incident at the fair, Jim proclaims he is deeply attracted to Julie and openly flirts with her.
 She dislikes him for his jokes, so he instead attempts to rape her; she narrowly escapes, and he is merely given a warning by the local police.
-Jim boasts about tormenting Julie in the barbershop, where it is overheard by Paul Dickson.
-Paul relays the story to Stair, who then mentions in passing that Jim should not be allowed to live.
+Jim and several of his friends later torment Julie; he boasts about doing so in the barbershop.
+Paul overhears the story and relays it to Stair, who later mentions in passing that Jim "ought not to be let live".

 Later, Jim plans to go duck-hunting but has no one to accompany him.
 Paul asks Jim if he can go; Jim reluctantly agrees.
-The next day, Doc Stair is summoned to the scene of a fatality; Jim has been shot dead with his own gun.
-Paul tells Doc Stair that the shooting was an accident (as he had never shot a firearm before); without an autopsy or a coroner's inquest Doc Stair rules the shooting an accidental death.
+The next day, Stair comes into Whitey's barbershop and asks about Paul; when he learns about Paul going duck-hunting with Jim he is concerned.
+Doc's concerns are valid; later that day he is summoned to the scene of a fatality: Jim has been shot dead with his own gun by Paul.
+Paul tells Stair that the shooting was an accident, as he had never shot a firearm before; without an autopsy or a coroner's jury, Stair rules Jim's death to be accidental.

 Whitey finally declares that Jim "certainly was a card", before asking the customer if he wants his hair combed wet or dry.